 18. Write a great press release

-Another way to drive potential leads to your site is to take advantage of other forms of media.
+Another way to drive potential leads to your site is to leverage other media.
 If you’re launching a new product or service, tell the press about it.
-Writing an effective press release is its own work (so hire a pro!).
+Writing an effective press release is its own work.

-Still, if you do manage to get coverage, not only will you be building authority for your business in advance of people coming to your website, but you can link directly to a conversion point.
+Still, if you do manage to get coverage, not only will you be building authority for your business in advance of people visiting your website, but you can also link directly to a conversion point.

 19. Promote offers directly on social media

-Speaking of linking directly, social media offers the unique opportunity to show an audience of followers exactly what you want them to see.
-You can post your latest blogs and make announcements.
+Speaking of linking directly, social media offers the unique opportunity to show your followers exactly what you want them to see.
+You can post your latest blog posts and announcements.
 You can also curate content from third-parties and link directly to landing pages.

 20. Build a sense of community

 This is our way of letting you know there’s a way to do referral marketing that isn’t annoying and pushy.
 If you’ve treated your customers right, they’ll refer people to your site who don’t need to be convinced.
 You’re already a trustworthy authority.
-Not only are they open to become leads, they’re looking for a way to give you their contact details.
+Not only are they open to becoming leads, but they’re also looking for a way to share their contact details with you.
 Make it easy for them.

 21. Try out event marketing

 People love a party.
-If you have an event coming up, get people to sign up to it from your website.
-That way, you’ll have and idea of how many sandwiches to buy, and you’ll have a boatload of contacts in your database.
-The event could be a talk or a conference, or, alternatively, you could host something remotely, like a podcast, Q&A or a webinar.
+If you have an event coming up, encourage people to sign up on your website.
+That way, you’ll have an idea of how many sandwiches to buy, and you’ll have a boatload of contacts in your database.
+The event could be a talk or a conference, or, alternatively, you could host something remotely, such as a podcast or webinar.

 22. Design your website to convert

-Once you have traffic on your B2B website, what you need next are lead generation tactics.
+Once you have traffic on your B2B website, you need lead-generation tactics next.
 Yes, a website has to look good, but looks aren’t everything.
 If your site isn’t built around a logic that promotes conversion points, then you’ve created something rather useless.

 Remember, you want to convert leads.
 You don’t want to push a sales message or do something fancy with the graphics just for the sake of it.